zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

         * ``particles.Bz_external_particle_function(x,y,z,t)``

-      Note that the position is defined in Cartesian coordinates, as a function of (x,y,z), even for RZ.
+      Note that the position is defined in Cartesian coordinates, as a function of (x,y,z), even for RZ, RCYLINDER, and RSPHERE.

     * ``read_from_file``: load the external field from an openPMD file.
         An additional parameter, indicating the path of an openPMD data file, ``particles.read_fields_from_path``